jlefever/shopizer-notes/README.md

 On macOs or Linux, use `./elasticsearch` instead of the `.bat` file.

-2. Start Shopizer
+2. Start Shopizer.

 ```
 cd <shopizer root>/sm-shop
 mvnw spring-boot:run
 ```

 Once Shopizer is running, you can visit `localhost:8080` to view the storefront.
 You can also visit `localhost:8080/admin` with username `admin@shopizer.com` and password `password` to view the admin panel.
+The HTTP endpoints are available as Swagger docs at `http://localhost:8080/swagger-ui.html`.

 ## Debug